 Passport validity and foreign visas

-Many countries do not accept visas in invalid passports even if you concurrently have a valid passport.
-You may be required to obtain new visas in a valid passport.
-Keep in mind that some visas can be issued electronically and there may not be physical evidence of the visa in your passport.
+Many countries don’t accept visas that are in passports which are no longer valid.
+You may have to get new visas.
+Keep in mind that some visas are electronic, and there may be no physical evidence of them in your passport.